mmtftr/cmpe230-project1/README.md

             if next token is not TOKEN_CLOSE_BRACKET
                 exit with error message
         else return NODE_ID from t
+    else if next token t is TOKEN_NUM return NODE_NUM from t
     else if next token is TOKEN_FUNC_CALL
     ...
+    else //meaningless expression
+        exit with error message
 </pre>

 As you can see, the precedence is handled by the layerization of precedence levels with different functions.
-Whenever the parse enters a place where it expects a sequence of tokens that make up a meaningful expression, it recursively descends into first a sum expression, then a product expression, and finally an atomic expression
+Whenever the parse enters a place where it expects a sequence of tokens that make up a meaningful expression, it recursively descends into first a sum expression, then a product expression, and finally an atomic expression (which can be either a parenthesized arbitrary expression, an indexing expression, a single identifier expression, a single numeral expression, or a function call expression).
+The whole expression may be only an atomic expression, or a bunch of products of atomic expressions, or even a bunch of sums of products of atomic expressions!
+Associativity is also easy,

 ### Code Generator